giantninja908/KrunkerMapDocs/mapDocs.md

 - `r` (type: `list`): 3 point list of rotation in RADIANS (not degrees, even if anti-radians is turned on) maximum of 2 decimals of precision normally used, default: [0,0,0]
 - `v` (type: `boolean`): this determines if it's INVISIBLE (1 being invisible) default: 0
 - `l` (type: `boolean`): this determines whether it's non collidable, 0 being collidable and 1 being not, default: 0
+- `pe` (type: `number`): from 0-1, how penetrable a bullet can go through it, 1 being no damage reduction and 0 being not at all, default 0
 - `wj` (type: `boolean`): this determines whether you cannot wall jump off of it, 0 being you can, 1 can't, default: 0
 - `gp` (type: `boolean`): this determines whether you can not grapple onto a surface, 0 being you can, default: 0
 - `bo` (type: `boolean`): this property marks the object as border, this means that if `disable border` option in game hosting is turned on, it won't collide/show, default: 0